Kalebu/pyswahili/README.md

 ### Ensuring Keywords are replaced

-The current approach just replace the keywords in the whole python source code string, but the methods is error-prone since it also replaces user defined strings therefore we have to find a way whereby only keywords are being replaced,
+The current approach is just to replace the keywords in the whole python source code string, but the methods are error-prone since they also replace user defined strings, so we have to find a way whereby only keywords are being replaced.

 This can be achieved by using Python builtin **lexical scanner** tokenize for python source code, which is capable of breaking the python source code into pieces strings with their **type** (NAME, OP, NUMBER, NEWLINE, IDENT) and so on.